 Is fleece a natural fiber?

-Is fleece sustainable?
+Is fleece eco-friendly?